AnomalyCLIP: Object-agnostic Prompt Learning for Zero-shot Anomaly Detection: Implementation details and baselines

 \subsection{Implementation details}

 In this paper, we use the publicly available CLIP model (\verb'VIT-L/14@336px') as our backbone.
 Model parameters of CLIP are all frozen.
 The length of learnable text prompts $M$ is set to 12.
 These trainable text tokens are attached to the first 9 layers of the text encoder, and each text token has a length of 4.
 We fine-tune AnomalyCLIP on the test data on MVTec AD and test the performance for other datasets.
 As for MVTec AD, we fine-tune AomalyCLIP on test data on VisA.
-To provide adequate visual details, we extract local visual embeddings $\vv_m^{i}$ from the 6-th, 12-th, 18-th, and 24-th layers of the visual encoder.
-Starting from the 6-th layer, we apply DPAM to the architecture of the visual encoder according to Sec.~\ref{modifying the visual encoder from the viewpoint of energy}.
-Additionally, we set the balanced weight $\lambda$ to 1 in our loss function.
+To provide adequate visual details, we extract the local feature map from the top layer of the visual encoder.
+Starting from the 6th layer, we apply DPAM to the architecture of the visual encoder according to Sec.~\ref{modifying the visual encoder from the viewpoint of energy}.
+Additionally, we set the balanced weight $\lambda$ to 4 in our loss function.
 The input images are resized to a size of 518 with batch size 8, and we use the Adam optimizer~\citep{kingma2014adam} with a learning rate of 0.001 to update model parameters.
 During testing, we apply a Gaussian filter with $\sigma=4$ to smooth the anomaly score map.
 The epoch is 15 for all experiments, which are performed in PyTorch-2.0.0 with a single NVIDIA RTX 3090 24GB GPU.